Glover Teixeira: UFC Light Heavyweight Championship

 Teixeira was expected to face Jan Błachowicz on 25 September 2021 at UFC 266 for the UFC Light Heavyweight Championship.
 However, the bout was postponed and moved to 30 October 2021 at UFC 267.
 Teixeira won via submission due to a rear naked choke in the 2nd round, winning the UFC Light Heavyweight Championship.
 This win made him the oldest first time champion in UFC history at 42 years old, and also earned him the Performance of the Night award.

 Teixeira was scheduled to defend his title against Jiří Procházka on 7 May 2022 at UFC 274.
 However, the bout was postponed to 11 June at UFC 275 for unknown reasons.
 After a back and forth battle, Teixeira lost the fight and title via rear-naked choke submission in the fifth round.
 This fight earned him the Fight of the Night award.

 The rematch between Procházka and Teixeira was scheduled on 10 December 2022, at UFC 282.
 However, on 23 November, Procházka pulled out due to a shoulder injury that will require surgery and at least six months of rehabilitation.
 He decided to vacate the title, and Teixeira subsequently refused a replacement fight against Magomed Ankalaev.
 Therefore, the co-main event bout between former champion Jan Błachowicz and Ankalaev was promoted to the main event status and arranged for the vacant championship.

 With the title staying vacant due to a draw, Teixeira faced Jamahal Hill on 21 January 2023, at UFC 283, for the vacant UFC Light Heavyweight Championship.
 He lost the bout via unanimous decision after being outstruck for five rounds and announced his retirement during the post-fight interview.
 This fight earned him the Fight of the Night award.

 Professional grappling career

 Glover competed against Anthony Smith in the co-main event of UFC Fight Pass Invitational 4 on 29 June 2023.
 He won the match by decision.

+Professional boxing career

+Glover competed against fellow UFC Light Heavyweight Champion Maurício Rua in the main event of Spaten Fight Night 3 on 29 Aug 2026.
+He won the match by decision after scoring an early knockdown in round two.